USS Rappahannock (AF-6): Merchant service

 Rappahannock was decommissioned on 10 December 1924 and remained in reserve at Mare Island until struck from the Navy list on 19 July 1933.
 She was sold to the Luckenbach Steamship Co., New York City on 5 October 1933 and renamed William Luckenbach.
 She operated under that name through World War II.
 In November 1946, she was sold to the Italian company Giacomo Costa fu Andrea, becoming that company's first passenger carrier, Maria C., after being refitted with accommodation for 25 first class passengers.
 Together with the similar Giovanna C. and Luisa C., she established Costa Lines' liner service between Genoa, Montevideo and Buenos Aires in 1947.
-When ships with larger passenger capacity were placed on the South American route in 1948, the initial three ships were re-assigned to a Genoa-Philadelphia-Baltimore-New York service.
+When ships with larger passenger capacity were placed on the South American route in 1948, the initial three ships were reassigned to a Genoa-Philadelphia-Baltimore-New York service.
 Withdrawn at the end of 1952, Maria C. was scrapped the following year at Savona.